porres/pd-cyclone/README.md

 => This Repository (0.3-0 and onwards):

 In February 2016, Porres forked from https://github.com/electrickery/pd-miXedSon to this repositry that resides at: https://github.com/porres/pd-cyclone.
 The fork happened while cyclone was at 0.2-beta stage.
 Since then, Alexandre Porres, Derek Kwan, Matt Barber and other collaborators have worked on further developments of cyclone.
 The first stable release from this repository was cyclone 0.3-0 from february 2019.
+In late 2021, after the release of version 0.6-0, this repository was detached from Kraan's (electrickery) here on GitHub, after being thousands of commits ahead and with a completely restructure of the code base.

 => The 'nilwind' fork: